 Welcome to Time Lines, a fun and easy music method that will help you improve your rhythm, sight-reading, and fundamental skills.
 With regular practice of this stepwise material, you will also expand your musical awareness.
 If you are ready to start practicing, jump to the Time Lines table of contents, or go straight to Unit 1 - How to Play Quarter Notes and Quarter Rests in 2/4 and 3/4 Time Signatures.
 You can also read the descriptions below for an explanation of all the features of Time Lines, and learn about all of the basic terminology related to rhythm and melody.

 Time Lines helps students improve their rhythm by sticking to a simple process: accurate repetition of simple concepts and skills that are fun to practice.
 The method is divided into units that focus on one aspect of rhythm at a time, allowing you to concentrate and develop good practice habits.
 Each unit is broken down into rhythm exercises, rhythm patterns, melodic phrases, and Time Games.
+You can also test your rhythm recognition with the rhythm dictation quizzes.

 The Time Lines Rhythm Exercises feature short groups of notes and rests.
 They consist of common musical figures that can be practiced and repeated to improve rhythm and sight-reading skills.
 By focusing on a few notes at a time, the student can learn to count the rhythms properly, thereby internalizing the accurate sound and feel of basic rhythmic figures.
 Each of the rhythm exercises includes the beat numbers, allowing students to see and count where each note occurs in the measure.